Carolista/LC-React-Studio04/README.md

  - [ ] In your terminal, go to the folder where you want your project to be.
 Use `git clone` to create your local copy.

 ### B. Get the project ready to code.
- - [ ] Still in your terminal, navigate to `/LC-React-Studio04/healthy-habits` and use the command `npm install` to download any required dependencies.
+ - [ ] Still in your terminal, use `cd LC-React-Studio04/healthy-habits` to navigate to the React project and then use the command `npm install` to download any required dependencies. *Note: You won't be able to install the correct files or start the program unless you are in the `healthy-habits` directory.*
  - [ ] Now use the command `npm start` to serve the project to your browser.
 The page is *partially* there - but don't worry - as soon as you make a few of the first changes in Part 2, it will shape up quickly.

 <p align="center"><img width="600" alt="Screen Shot 2021-08-04 at 11 25 54 AM" src="https://user-images.githubusercontent.com/55961845/128218360-a376e9d8-f044-4685-87b9-65708e1f9867.png"></p>